dfinity/motoko-base/doc/design.md

   - `put`: write to container (overwrites if entry already exists)

-    Note: Choosing this instead of `set` since it works better for containers like sets and is visually easier to distinghuish from `get`.
+    Note: Choosing this instead of `set` since it works better for containers like sets and is visually easier to distinguish from `get`.

   - `delete`: remove from collection (does nothing if not present)